 Hurricane Planning and Recovery

 - Ensure key headquarters and plant personnel are registered with a MyUPRR user ID and password.
-This will allow access to report a Service Issue and enables sign-up for important Union Pacific notifications.
+This will allow access to open a case in Case Management and enables sign-up for important Union Pacific notifications.
 Register for a MyUPRR user ID and password now.

 - Once setup with a MyUPRR user ID and password, sign up for Marketing Notifications > Customer News notifications to receive hurricane updates by email.